 Gathering Loose Parts

 You may be thinking, “Well that sounds great, but I don’t have the funds to gather all of these materials.”
 That’s the beauty of loose parts, they don’t have to be purchased at the store!
-Most loose parts you already have lying around your house.
+Most items you already have lying around your house.
 If you don’t, someone in your family does or your students’ families!
 Also, most of the local hardware stores are willing to donate materials such as pvc pipe they have cut but can’t use or old wire spools.
 Don’t be afraid to ask!

 Managing Loose Parts